Remote Nodes

 - The easiest way to get

-that sets up name resolution for you automatically- Every computer just connects to the router.
+hostnameresolution working on your network is to use arouterthat sets up name resolution for you automatically- Every computer just connects to the router.
 You then set

-- In my experience, openWRT, a Linux distribution for routers sets up
+ROS_MASTER_URIto thehostnameof the comptuer runningrosmaster - In my experience, openWRT, a Linux distribution for routers sets up

-resolution automatically - When buying routers for use with robotics, I make sure to buy one that
+hostnameresolution automatically - When buying routers for use with robotics, I make sure to buy one that

-supports.
-Most consumer-level routers that I know of do not supporthostname
+OpenWRTsupports.
+Most consumer-level routers that I know of do not supporthostnameresolution - I use this setup on the

-network in the lab - You can also assign
+TURTLENETnetwork in the lab - You can also assign

-to each computer, and do everything byip
+static ip addressesto each computer, and do everything byipaddress or byhostnameswritten to/etc/hosts

 - Every computer just connects to the router.
 You then set